 Apple does not disclose its acquisitions and acquisition purposes.
 But TechCrunch pieced a few clues together, like several InVisage employees going to Apple for work, and InVisage using its own patent to Apple’s law firm.
 In the follow-up, Apple confirmed to TechCrunch about the acquisition.

-On the other hand, Apple is on course to cope up with other smartphone brands while speeding the process of evolution of the iPhone cameras, as stated by a list of DxOMark.
-The list further points out that the iPhone X camera scored 97 points, finishing second to Google Pixel 2 camera that scored 98.
+On the other hand, Apple is on course to cope with other smartphone brands while speeding the process of evolution of the iPhone cameras, as stated by a list of DxOMark.
+The list further points out that the iPhone X camera scored 97 points, finishing second to Google Pixel 2 camera, which scored 98.
 The cameras of iPhone 8 Plus and iPhone 8 scored 94 and 92 consecutively, ranking fourth and sixth.

-As the latest industry speculations go, Apple will be using the technology of InVisage for further developing the camera capabilities and FaceID capabilities of iPhones.
+As the latest industry speculations go, Apple will be using the technology of InVisage to further develop the camera capabilities and FaceID capabilities of iPhones.